JoergFiedler/freebsd-jail-host/README.md

     vagrant up

-and you will have a clean FreeBSD machine up and running.
+and you will enjoy a clean FreeBSD machine up and running.
 You may now create jails manually or use one of the other roles I created.

 Role Variables